jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     ![Grid](img/dev/grid_4.png)

     It's also possible to set the following parameters:
-    * actionHeading - set the title of the right column
+        * `actionHeading` - set the title of the right column
-    * actionButton - set the button text for each row
+        * `actionButton` - set the button text for each row
-    * addButton - set the button text for the Entry row
+        * `addButton` - set the button text for the Entry row
-    * showMenu - boolean to show a right-click menu
+        * `showMenu` - boolean to show a right-click menu

+#### Connecting to Databases

+* `.addDbGrid(title, db, table)`
+    Will connect to the specified database, ans shw all rows in the specified table.
+    appJar will query the table to detect the PrimaryKey, and use this as the key when selecting the row.

+* `.replaceDBGrid(title, db, table)`
+    Will replace the currently shown data in the grid, with the data found in the specified database/table.

-####Get Grids
+#### Get Grids

 * `.getGridRow(title, rowNumber)`
     Returns a list of values representing the specified row.